jenkinsci/azure-ad-plugin/README.md

 **Option 1:**

-Give Jenkins permission to `Read directory data` in `Azure Active Directory` to get autocompletion support in Azure Active Directory Matrix
+Give Jenkins permission to Read directory data in Azure Active Directory to get autocompletion support in Azure Active Directory Matrix

-1. In Application setting page, click `Required Permissions` and select `Windows Azure Active Directory`, then select `Read directory data` permissions in Application permissions section
+1. In Application setting page, click `API permissions` > `Add a permission` and go to `Microsoft Graph` > `Delegated permissions` > `Directory`, then select `Directory.Read.All` permission in API permissions section, confirm with **Add permissions** button.

-1. Click `Grant Permissions`.
-If you are not an admin in your tenant, please contact admin to grant the permissions which declared as `require admin` in `Enable Access` page.
+1. Click `Grant admin consent`.
+If you are not an admin in your tenant, please contact admin to grant the permissions which are declared as `Admin consent required`.
 Wait for the permissions taking effects.

 **Option 2:**